Kura (South Caucasus river)

 People have inhabited the Caucasus region for thousands of years and first established agriculture in the Kura Valley over 4,500 years ago.
-Large, complex civilizations eventually grew up on the river, but by 1200 CE, most were reduced to ruin by natural disasters and foreign invaders.
+Large, complex civilizations eventually grew on the river, but by 1200 CE most were reduced to ruin by natural disasters and foreign invaders.
 The increasing human use, and eventual damage, of the watershed's forests and grasslands, contributed to a rising intensity of floods through the 20th century.
 In the 1950s, the Soviet Union started building many dams and canals on the river.
-Previously navigable up to Tbilisi in Georgia, it is now much slower and shallower, as it has been harnessed by irrigation projects and hydroelectric power stations.
+Previously navigable up to Tbilisi in Georgia, the Kura is now much slower and shallower, having been harnessed by irrigation projects and hydroelectric power stations.
 The river is now moderately polluted by major industrial centers like Tbilisi and Rustavi in Georgia.

-Name
+Etymology

 The name Kura is related either to Mingrelian kur 'water, river' or to an ancient Caucasian Albanian language term for 'reservoir'.
 The Georgian name of Kura is Mt'k'vari (in old Georgian Mt'k'uari), either from Georgian "good water" or a Georgianized form of Megrelian tkvar-ua "gnaw" (as in, "river that eats its way through the mountains").
 The name Kura was adopted first by the Russians and later by European cartographers.
 In some definitions of Europe, the Kura defines the borderline between Europe and Asia.